devsiwedding/devsiwedding.github.io/schedule.md

 4:30 PM Wedding Reception at Clifford Hall at the Duxbury Bay Maritime School at 457 Washington Street in Duxbury, MA

-9:00 PM After Party at The Raw Bar at Island Creek Oyster Farm at 403-7 Washington Street in Duxbury, MA
+After Party at The Raw Bar at Island Creek Oyster Farm at 403-7 Washington Street in Duxbury, MA

 Dress Code: Formal Cocktail Attire.
 Fascinators encouraged for women!